Frost254/phase-3-ruby-building-applications-setting-up-the-environment/README.md

 ensure all our necessary files are required?

-There are two common conventions we're going to look at in this lesson that address these questions: using a "run" file, and setting up the environment in `environment.rb`.
+There are two common conventions we're going to look at in this lesson that address these questions: using a "run" file, and setting up the environment ingit@github.com:Frost254/phase-3-ruby-building-applications-setting-up-the-environment.git
+`environment.rb`.

 ## Using a Run File